-Compensation to be Paid for Delay in Diagnosis of Meningitis
+Compensation for Delay in Diagnosis of Meningitis

 James contracted meningitis shortly after he was born.
 His mother had been treated at another hospital when she was 26 weeks pregnant with James.
-James’ doctors contacted this hospital to ask for the results of any tests that were carried on on his mother.
+As a result, James’ doctors contacted this hospital to ask for the results of any tests that were carried on on his mother.
 When the doctors read the notes from the first hospital, they discovered an important entry.
 It said “note positive result for Group B streptococcus please ensure that the obstetric records are updated, as antibiotic treatment may be required in labour”.

 The family began their claim for clinical negligence when James was 18 months old.
 After some delay the solicitors acting for the hospital admitted negligence.
 Crucially, they accepted that had the antibiotic treatment been administered on the balance of probabilities all of James’s damage would have been avoided.